Is the world doing enough to help Afghans? | DW | 18.01.2022

 The Afghan economy has collapsed and people are facing acute food shortages.
 Is it time for the international community to engage with the Taliban to ward off the humanitarian crisis in Afghanistan?

-Meanwhile, Afghanistan is facing an unprecedented humanitarian crisis, and the country needs immediate financial help.
+Meanwhile, Afghanistan is facing an unprecedented humanitarian crisis and needs immediate financial help.

 But aid alone would probably not be enough to help Afghans, who are facing acute hunger combined with a severe drought and the coronavirus pandemic.
 Millions of Afghans are currently jobless, and their bank accounts are frozen.